toextendmylimits/LeetCode/Notes/tiktok.md

 I detect the sorted half and check if the target lies inside it — if yes, I search there; otherwise, I discard it.
 That keeps the time complexity at O(log n).

+## 298. Binary Tree Longest Consecutive Sequence
+DFS the tree.
+At each node, track the length of the consecutive path ending at this node.
+If its value is parent + 1, extend the chain; otherwise reset to 1.
+Update a global maximum and pass the current value and length to the children.

 # TO MEMORIZE
 ## 300. Longest Increasing Subsequence
 ## 827. Making A Large Island
 ## 5. Longest Palindromic Substring
 ## 1462.
 Course Schedule IV
+## 298. Binary Tree Longest Consecutive Sequence

 ## 678. Valid Parenthesis String
 ## 33. Search in Rotated Sorted Array